particle-iot/docs/src/content/reference/firmware.md

 WiFi.setListenTimeout(seconds);
 ```

 `WiFi.setListenTimeout(seconds)` is used to set a timeout value for Listening Mode.
 Values are specified in `seconds`, and 0 disables the timeout.
 By default, Wi-Fi devices do not have any timeout set (seconds=0).
 As long as interrupts are enabled, a timer is started and running while the device is in listening mode (WiFi.listening()==true).
 After the timer expires, listening mode will be exited automatically.
-If WiFi.setListenTimeout() is called while the timer is currently in progress, the timer will be updated and restarted with the new value (e.g. updating from 10 seconds to 30 seconds, or 10 seconds to 0 seconds (disabled)).  {{#if has-threading}}**Note:** Enabling multi-threaded mode with SYSTEM_THREAD(ENABLED) will allow user code to update the timeout value while Listening Mode is active.{{/if}} {{#if core}}Because listening mode blocks your application code on the Core, this command should be avoided in loop().
+If WiFi.setListenTimeout() is called while the timer is currently in progress, the timer will be updated and restarted with the new value (e.g. updating from 10 seconds to 30 seconds, or 10 seconds to 0 seconds (disabled)).  {{#if has-threading}}**Note:** Enabling multi-threaded mode with SYSTEM_THREAD(ENABLED) will allow user code to update the timeout value while Listening Mode is active.{{/if}}

+{{#if core}}
+Because listening mode blocks your application code on the Core, this command should be avoided in loop().
 It can be used with the STARTUP() macro or in setup() on the Core.
 It will always return `false`.

 This setting is not persistent in memory if the {{device}} is rebooted.